microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 # Implementation

 The `use` and `borrow` keywords can be added, and the `using` and `borrowing` keywords can be deprecated.
-Until `using` and `borrowing` are removed, they can be used in place of `use` and `borrow` for both the block and non-block statements.
+Until `using` and `borrowing` are removed, they can be used in place of `use` and `borrow` for both the block and non-block statements, but their use will generate a warning.

 When a `use` or `borrow` statement is not followed by a block, it is converted into the block form by moving all remaining statements in the current scope into a new generated block.
 This means that the proposal does not require adding, changing, or removing any syntax tree nodes.